niktFluid/ModalTools/README.md

 ### Stability or Resolvent Analysis
 [CalcMode.py](CalcMode.py) or [CalcModeMPI.py](CalcModeMPI.py) provide basic functions for stability or resolvent analysis.
 The code outputs TecPlot ASCII format file (.dat) for visualization and binary files (.pickle) for data saving.
-You will also get text files which have data of eigenvalues or gains.
+You will also get text files that have data of eigenvalues or gains, and a figure of gain plots which are cubic interpolated by using gains value and its gradients ([reference1](https://web.stanford.edu/group/ctr/Summer/SP14/08_Transition_and_turbulence/11_fosas.pdf), [reference2](https://spiral.imperial.ac.uk/handle/10044/1/72876)).
 ```
 python3 CalcMode.py -f [Parameter file name] -p [Parameter name]
 mpiexec -np [Number of thread] python3 CalcModeMPI.py -f [Parameter file name] -p [Parameter name]